SerMirak/Cat-Dispenser/README.md

 - **Remote Manual Control**:
   - Treat dispensing triggered via a Wi-Fi-connected mobile application.
 - **Treat Level Monitoring**:
-  - Ultrasonic sensor for real-time monitoring of treat reserves.
+  - Ultrasonic Ranger for real-time monitoring of treat reserves.
 - **Robust and Safe Design**:
   - 3D-printed PLA structure ensures safe, durable, and daily use.
 - **Reliability and Ease of Use**: